People

 Genevieve Patterson is a 4th year graduate student in the clinical child psychology PhD program at the University of Denver.
 She received her undergraduate degree in neuroscience and cognitive science from the University of Arizona.
 Following graduation, Patterson worked at UCLA in a lab focusing on brain development in autism spectrum disorders.

-Keely Olson is a second-year undergraduate student at the University of Colorado Boulder.
-She is majoring in molecular, cellular, and developmental biology on a pre-med track with certificates in public health and neuroscience.
-She hopes to go into medicine, potentially in orthopedics with an emphasis in pediatric medicine.
-Keely enjoys hiking, playing soccer, skiing and photography.
+Ellie Smith is a fourth-year undergraduate student at the University of Colorado Boulder.
+She is majoring in neuroscience on a pre-med track with a certificate in public health.
+She hopes to go into pediatric medicine, orthopedics or oncology.
+Ellie enjoys trail running, mountain biking, and skiing in her free time.

 Alumni